trueos/trueos-docs/trueos-handbook/luminaplugins.rst

    : Preferences Shortcut

-This plugin, seen in :numref:`Figure %s <luminamenuplugin7>`, adds a shortcut to the right-click menu which opens a new menu of configuration quicklinks.
+This plugin, seen in :numref:`Figure %s <luminamenuplugin7>`, adds a shortcut to the right-click menu.
+This shortcut opens a new menu of configuration quicklinks.

 .. _Terminal: